grishavak/PaCNet-denoiser/README.md

 | PaCNet (ours) | 33.95 | 31.22 | 27.93 | 31.03 |

 # Code
-This code was tested with python TBD, cuda TBD and pytorch TBD on TBD.
+This code was tested with python 3.9, cuda 11.4 and pytorch 1.9 on GeForse GTX 1080 Ti and Quadro RTX 8000 (for video denoising with option *gpu_usage=2*).

 ## Requirements
 - numpy